Enteroscopy is a procedure used to examine the small intestine (small bowel).

 Do not take products containing aspirin for 1 week before the procedure.
 Tell your health care provider if you take blood thinners such as warfarin (Coumadin), clopidogrel (Plavix), or apixaban (Eliquis) because these may interfere with the test.
 Do not stop taking any medicine unless told to do so by your provider.

 Do not eat any solid foods or milk products after midnight the day of your procedure.
 You may have clear liquids until 4 hours before your exam.

 How the Test will Feel

-You will be given calming medicine for the procedure and will not feel any discomfort.
+You will be given calming and sedating medicine for the procedure and will not feel any discomfort.
 You may have some bloating or cramping when you wake up.
 This is from air that is pumped into the abdomen to expand the area during the procedure.

 Why the Test is Performed

 This test is most often performed to help diagnose diseases of the small intestines.
 It may be done if you have: